wsldl-pg/ArchW-docs/Known-issues.md

 ```

 ## systemd/systemctl
-WSL does not supports systemd natively.
-I recommend use systemctl alternative script or bottle.
+WSL does not supports systemd natively, so I recommend using a systemctl alternative script or bottle for apps that require it.

 ### WSL1 / WSL2
 You can use a systemctl alternative script.